Disorder-induced damping of spin excitations in Cr-doped BaFe$_2$As$_2$: Abstract

 \section{Abstract}

-Partial chemical substitution inevitably introduces disorder.
-In doped Hund’s metals, such as the iron-based superconductors, effects like charge doping and chemical pressure are often considered dominant.
-Here, we investigate spin excitations in Ba(Fe$_{1-x}$Cr$_x$)$_2$As$_{2}$ (CrBFA) by high-resolution Resonant inelastic X-ray scattering (RIXS) for samples with $x = 0, 0.035,$ and $ 0.085$.
+In doped Hund’s metals, such as the iron-based superconductors, effects like charge doping and chemical pressure are often considered the dominant factors.
+Partial chemical substitution, however, inevitably introduces disorder.
+Here, we investigate spin excitations in Ba(Fe$_{1-x}$Cr$_x$)$_2$As$_{2}$ (CrBFA) by high-resolution resonant inelastic x-ray scattering (RIXS) for samples with $x = 0, 0.035,$ and $ 0.085$.
 In CrBFA, Cr acts as a hole dopant, but also introduces localized spins that compete with Fe-derived magnetic excitations.
-We found that the Fe-derived magnetic excitations are softened primarily by damping, becoming overdamped for $x = 0.085$.
-At this doping level, complementary angle-resolved photoemission spectroscopy measurements (ARPES) show the absence of electronic structure reconstruction effects such as the nematic band splitting.
-We propose a localized spin model that explicitly incorporates substitutional disorder and Cr local moments, successfully reproducing our key observations.
-These results reveal a case where disorder dominates over charge doping in the case of a correlated Hund’s metal.
+We found that the Fe-derived magnetic excitations are softened and damped, becoming overdamped for $x = 0.085$.
+At this doping level, complementary angle-resolved photoemission spectroscopy measurements (ARPES) show increased electronic localization and a suppression of the nematic $d_{xz}/d_{yz}$ band splitting present in the parent compound.
+We thus propose a localized spin model that explicitly incorporates substitutional disorder and Cr local moments, successfully reproducing our key observations.
+Our findings reveal a case where disorder dominates over charge doping in the case of a Hund’s metal.

 \textit{Introduction:} Electronic correlated materials often display multiple competing interactions, each associated with one or more energy scales.
 Partial chemical substitution tunes interaction energy scales to stabilize a desired ground state.
 This gives rise to rich composition ($x$) vs. temperature ($T$) phase diagrams, characteristic of correlated systems \citep{canfield_new_2020}.